Amazon.com Inc.

 Ten Moats Verdict

-Amazon's moats are overwhelmingly AI-resilient: the $244B AWS backlog, Trainium custom silicon, proprietary purchase data, and the marketplace flywheel are core strengths that are strengthening — not weakening — in the AI era.
+Amazon's moats are overwhelmingly AI-resilient: the $244B AWS backlog, Trainium custom silicon, proprietary purchase data, the marketplace flywheel, and now the ASCS logistics-as-a-service platform are core strengths that are strengthening — not weakening — in the AI era.
+The May 2026 ASCS launch is the most consequential moat-deepening event since AWS itself, externalising 80,000-trailer logistics into a $1.3T TAM platform whose unit economics improve with every shipper added.

 Alexa voice interface and AWS console are table stakes easily replicated; not a durable differentiator.